vitay/deeprl/DeepRL.md

 title: "**Deep Reinforcement Learning**"
 author: Julien Vitay
 email: <julien.vitay@informatik.tu-chemnitz.de>
+abstract: |
-abstract: "The goal of this document is to summarize the state-of-the-art in deep reinforcement learning.
+    The goal of this document is to summarize the state-of-the-art in deep reinforcement learning.
 It starts with basics in reinforcement learning and deep learning to introduce the notations.
-It is then composed of three main parts: 1) value-based algorithms (DQN...)
-2) policy-gradient based algorithms (A3C, DDPG...)
-3) Recurrent attention models (RAM...).
-Finally it provides and explains code snippets for these algorithms."
+It covers different classes of deep RL models:

+    1. Value-based algorithms (DQN...) used mostly for discrete problems like video games
+    2. Policy-gradient based algorithms (A3C, DDPG...) used for continuous control problems such as robotics
+    3. Recurrent attention models (RAM...) for partially observable problems
+    4. Model-based RL to reduce the sample complexity by incorporating a model of the environment."
 autoSectionLabels: True
 secPrefix: Section
 figPrefix: Fig.
 eqnPrefix: Eq.
+figureTitle: "*Figure*"
 linkReferences: true
 link-citations: true
 autoEqnLabels: true
 ---

-# Introduction
+# Basics

-Deep reinforcement learning (deep RL) is the successful interation of deep learning methods, classically used in supervised or unsupervised learning contexts, with reinforcement learning (RL), a well-studied adaptive control method used in problems with delayed and partial feedback [@Sutton1998].
+Deep reinforcement learning (deep RL) is the successful integration of deep learning methods, classically used in supervised or unsupervised learning contexts, with reinforcement learning (RL), a well-studied adaptive control method used in problems with delayed and partial feedback [@Sutton1998].
 This section starts with the basics of RL, mostly to set the notations, and provides a quick overview of deep neural networks.

-## Basic reinforcement learning
+## Reinforcement learning

 RL methods apply to problems where an agent interacts with an environment in discrete time steps (@fig:agentenv).
 At time $t$, the agent is in state $s_t$ and decides to perform an action $a_t$.
 At the next time step, it arrives in the state $s_{t+1}$ and obtains the reward $r_{t+1}$.
 The goal of the agent is to maximize the reward obtained on the long term.
+The textbook by @Sutton1998 (updated in @Sutton2017) defines the field extensively.

 ![Interaction between an agent and its environment [@Sutton1998].](img/rl-agent.jpg){#fig:agentenv width=30%}